On this page

 File online

-Submit your Form I-539 application for an extension or change of status by mail or online before the expiration date as shown on your Form I-94.
+Submit Form I-539 application for an extension or change of status by mail or online before the expiration date on your Form I-94.

 Submit application

-Submit your Form I-539 application for an extension or change of status by mail or online before the expiration date as shown on your Form I-94.
+Submit Form I-539 application for an extension or change of status by mail or online before the expiration date on your Form I-94.

 Form sections (What sections does Form I-539 have?)